-The SRCD Congressional Policy Fellowship Program is designed to provide greater interaction between the developmental research community and Congress.
+The SRCD Congressional Policy Fellowship Program provides scientists opportunities to utilize their expertise as they directly engage in the legislative policymaking process.
 Placements can involve working for a congressional committee, in the office of a member of Congress, or in a congressional support agency that works directly for members or committees of Congress.

 Examples of Congressional Fellow Responsibilities